 In 1989, Williamson founded Project Angel Food, a meals-on-wheels program that serves homebound people with AIDS in the Los Angeles area.
 Today, Project Angel Food serves more than 1,000 people daily.
-Williamson also cofounded The Peace Alliance, a grass roots campaign supporting legislation to establish a United States Department of Peace.
+Williamson also founded the Department of Peace Campaign, a grass roots campaign to establish a United States Department of Peace.

 What People are Saying About Marianne Williamson